The impact of the COVID-19 pandemic upon society has been unavoidable in recent months.

 Whether it is a seller concerned they will not be able to get their property on the market or a first-time buyer worried their milestone first purchase will be delayed or fall through, many parties have questions during this uncertain time.

-Louise Godfrey, Partner in the Conveyancing department, addresses some of the frequently asked queries she has received from clients concerning the government’s Help to Buy scheme.
+Louise Godfrey, Senior Associate in the Conveyancing department, addresses some of the frequently asked queries she has received from clients concerning the government’s Help to Buy scheme.

 Impact of COVID-19 on the housing market